 FPGA On Module.

 The FPGA On Module (FOM) is shown below.
-It is a small plugin board with the core hardware: the FPGA, the boot flash, the RAM memory, the video controller, the gigabit Ethernet transceiver (PHY), and power.
-The FOM will be hosted by a motherboard providing other functions: the SD card, USB, and all kinds of connectors needed for a particular application.
+It is a small plugin board with the core hardware: the FPGA, the boot flash, the RAM memory, the gigabit Ethernet transceiver (PHY), and power.
+The FOM will be hosted by a motherboard providing other functions: the SD card, USB, video, and other connectors needed for a particular application.
 The FOM will be connected to a motherboard with two high-density Hirose connectors, secured with four mounting screws.

 - FPGA type: Artix-7 from 15T to 100T.